i05nagai/memorandum/language/english_speaking.md

     * The eggs are laid in a sticky, jelly-like substance that, along with the wriggling of the female pinworm, causes severe itching.
 * hygiene
     * the practice or principles of keeping yourself and your environment clean in order to maintain health and prevent disease
     * the degree to which people keep themselves or their environment clean, especially to prevent disease
+    * dental/personal hygiene
 * rectum
+    * the final section of the large intestine, terminating at the anus.
+* intestine
+    * a long tube through which food travels from the stomach and out of the body while it is being digested
+* colonoscopy
 * hemorrhoid
     * swollen veins (= tubes carrying blood) at or near the anus (= the hole where solid waste is excreted), a condition that can be painful
 * deterrent